bugsnag/bugsnag-php/README.md

 ###setNotifyReleaseStages

-By default, we will only notify Bugsnag of exceptions that happen when your `releaseStage` is set to be "production".
-If you would like to change which release stages notify Bugsnag of exceptions you can call `setNotifyReleaseStages`:
+By default, we will only notify Bugsnag of errors that happen when your `releaseStage` is set to be "production".
+If you would like to change which release stages notify Bugsnag of errors you can call `setNotifyReleaseStages`:

 ```php